Henri Matisse was born on December 31, 1869 in Le Cateau-Cambresis in northern France.

 In the 1940's Matisse began creating cut paper collages, often rather large pictures, called gouaches decoupes.
 He called this new technique "painting with scissors".
 His cut paper collages demonstrated his eye for colour and geometry in a simple, yet powerful way.

-In this collection you'll find lithographs from Verve, the Last Works of Henri Matisse, Derriere le Miroir, 1983 Reproductions from Jazz, as well as a range of other prints.
+In this collection you'll find lithographs and prints from Verve, the Last Works of Henri Matisse, Derriere le Miroir, Jazz, as well as a range of other prints.